Request a Callback 01367 700 557

 Leisure

-Faringdon Leisure Centre has a 25m pool, gym, fitness studio, sauna, steam room, squash courts and a large sports hall.
+Newbies completing their Faringdon removals will find a leisure centre with a 25m pool, gym, fitness studio, sauna, steam room, squash courts and a large sports hall.
 They also hold a variety of fitness classes and other events.
-Faringdon Golf Course is a hole, par 54 course.
-There is a cycle park, equestrian centre, playing fields, historic houses and a micro-brewery.
+Golfers can cut loose on Faringdon Golf Course.
+There is also a cycle park, equestrian centre, playing fields, historic houses and even a micro-brewery.

 Get a Quick Quote